blitzagency/events/README.md

     }

     func doSomething(){
-        trigger("some:red:event", true)
+        trigger(ColorEvents.Red, true)

-        // Using the ColorEvents Enum we could have also written this:
+        // Using the strings (discouraged)
-        // trigger(ColorEvents.Red, 36)
+        // trigger("some:red:event", true)
     }
 }
 ```